 - Add the butter and sugar to a large bowl.
 Beat with a hand mixer for about one minute until creamy.
-Add the eggs, vanilla, lemon juice, and lemon zest, and mix to combine.
+Add the eggs, vanilla, lemon extract, lemon juice, and lemon zest, and mix to combine.

 - Add 1/2 of the buttermilk, and 1/2 of the dry ingredients.
 Mix just until the dry ingredients are almost incorporated.
 Add the second half of the buttermilk and dry ingredients and mix again just to incorporate.

 - Toss the blueberries in the 2 tablespoons of flour and gently fold them in.
 If using frozen blueberries do not thaw them.
 Use them straight from the freezer.
 Otherwise, they will become watery.